Can clean skincare help get your health back on track?

 Along with YTTP’s Superfood Firm and Brighten Serum, this mist helped me combat a curious case of dehydrated skin.
 Healing ashwagandha and hydrating reishi, hyaluronic acid, and glycerin make this clean-as-a-whistle spritz a no-brainer.
 I spray it on pre-serum to lock in moisture and throughout the day for mini spa moments.

-Sunscreen is an absolute must for everyone, full stop.
+Sunscreen is an absolute must for everyone—full stop.
 After reading countless praises from beauty editors and derms, I decided to try out Elta MD’s UV Clear SPF 46.
-(Note: It uses both mineral zinc oxide and chemical octinoxate, the latter of which is neither totally clean nor great for the environment.
-However, EWG ranks this formula at a relatively safe three out of 10.
-And since its niacinamide and lactic acid have been incredibly kind to my problematic skin, I’ll continue with it until I find a better alternative.)
+(Note: It uses both mineral zinc oxide and chemical octinoxate, with EWG ranking this formula at a relatively safe three out of 10.)
+Its niacinamide and lactic acid have been incredibly kind to my problematic skin.

 My glass-skin-seeking comrade gifted me this peel-off mask, which has officially reached holy-grail status.
 This clean skincare select simultaneously brightens with vitamin C and clarifies with activated charcoal, and is free from endocrine-disrupting preservatives, sulfates, parabens, and more.

 My name is Michele, and I’m a lip balm addict.
 Once upon a time, I was loyal to a petrolatum-based offering from one heritage brand for over 15 years (by far my longest relationship of any kind, ever).
 But things began to appear toxic, so back on the (beauty) market I went.
 I’m now happy to say that I’m in a healthy, committed relationship with this safe and sweet rebound, packed with antioxidant-rich reservatrol and healing jojoba oil.